 “A nurse from Warrenville called me back and visited with me for a little bit on the phone.
 She said that the doctors review these requests every day and if they think you are a good candidate for proton therapy, we’ll let you know in a couple of days,” Tom remembered.
 “So they called me and agreed to see me and my wife.
-We then headed to Warrenville in April 2016.”
+We then headed to Warrenville.”

 Tom was immediately struck by the positive attitude of everyone he met at the Chicago Proton Center.
 It was an attitude of “we’re going to beat this.”
-From the receptionists to the technicians, everyone had an optimistic approach – including and especially the radiation oncologist Tom met with: John Han-Chih Chang, MD.
+From the receptionists to the technicians, everyone had an optimistic approach.

 Tom said, “I just decided that I was going to put my faith in him and go from there.
 So that’s what I did.”

-Tom went on to receive 33 treatments of proton therapy and just seven weeks after his final session, he was performing a Las Vegas show – the date of which he had asked Dr. Chang to promise he could make during their first consultation – giving heartfelt shout-out to the doctors at Northwestern Medicine.
+Tom went on to receive 33 treatments of proton therapy.
+Just seven weeks after his final session, he was performing a Las Vegas show.
+At his first consultation, he'd asked for a guarantee that he would be able to make that performance.
+On stage, Tom gave a heartfelt shout-out to the physicians at Northwestern Medicine.

 These days, Tom feels great.
 He estimates his voice is close to 100 percent again and the meaningfulness of each performance underscores his experience every time he takes the stage with the Classics IV.
 At another recent show, a man approached Tom.
 His wife couldn’t come down to the stage because she was in a wheelchair and very ill, but they both wanted Tom to know that “Traces,” the group’s biggest hit, was their wedding song.
 It was the couple’s first opportunity to see the Classics IV live and it meant so much to them to see the group and relive that moment.